smenjas/history-notes/climate-charts.md

 [![Global average temperature estimates for the last 540 million years](img/All_palaeotemps.svg)](https://commons.wikimedia.org/wiki/File:All_palaeotemps.svg)

-Above: Global temperature over the last half billion years, on a logarithmic timescale for perspective.
+Above: Global temperature over the last half billion years, on a roughly logarithmic timescale (more detail closer to the present).

 Earth's temperature has mostly been well above the present, with 2 exceptions: the [Carboniferous period](https://en.wikipedia.org/wiki/Carboniferous) about